Unifying Dataset Pruning and Distillation for Efficient Large-scale Compression: Experiment

-\textbf{Sanity Check on Pruning Rules and Scaling Laws.} Previous pruning methods have made the conclusion that when the dataset is small, (1) easy images are preferred, and (2) class balance is important.
-However, the previous settings do not entirely fit the current scenario.
-For example, previous dataset pruning works~\cite{zheng2023coveragecentric} do not go to extreme pruning ratios such as IPC10, equivalent to $1-(10*1000 / 1,281,167)=99.2\%$ pruning rate, and \citeauthor{he2024you} conducts pruning on distilled datasets.
-Therefore, experiments are conducted to verify if the previous rules still work in extreme cases with real images.
-Table~\ref{tab:pruning-rule} shows that the two rules hold even if the pruning ratio is extremely high on original datasets.
-For example, from evaluation under both soft label settings and hard label settings, we can conclude that selecting easy images with balanced classes delivers the best results.
-Moreover, EL2N~\cite{paul2021deep} shows superior performance and requires less time for ranking, so we use it as our pruning method.
-Analysis of reasons why Forgetting~\cite{toneva2018an} performs worse is provided in Appendix~\ref{appendix:forgetting}.
+\lingao{ \textbf{Sanity Check on Pruning Rules and Scaling Laws.} Previous pruning methods~\citep{sorscher2022beyond, zheng2023coveragecentric, he2024you} concluded that with small datasets, (1) easy images are preferred and (2) class balance is important.
+However, these findings need verification in our extreme pruning scenario (IPC10 = 99.2\% pruning rate) since prior works~\citep{zheng2023coveragecentric} used more moderate ratios or focused on distilled datasets~\citep{he2024you}.
+Table~\ref{tab:pruning-rule} confirms these rules hold even at extreme pruning ratios with real images, as selecting easy images with balanced classes consistently delivers the best results under both soft and hard label settings.
+Among pruning metrics, EL2N~\citep{paul2021deep} shows superior performance and requires less computation time, making it our chosen method for PCA (see Appendix~\ref{appendix:forgetting} for analysis of why Forgetting~\citep{toneva2018an} performs worse). }